aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/text-and-fonts/format-text/_index.md

 Load your bitmap, define a suitably sized `RectangleF`, and use a `StringFormat` with `Trimming` set to `StringTrimming.EllipsisCharacter` to automatically cut off excess characters.
 For full control, measure the string with `Graphics.MeasureString` and shrink the rectangle or split the text into lines before drawing.
 This approach guarantees that no characters spill outside the visual bounds.

-## Step 1: Create Bitmap and Graphics Objects
+## Step 1: create bitmap and graphics objects

 Bitmap represents an in‑memory image, while Graphics provides drawing methods for that bitmap.
 Creating a bitmap provides a canvas you can draw on.
 The `Graphics` object is the drawing surface, and we enable high‑quality text rendering with `TextRenderingHint`.